Kartikk1127/Docker/BretFisherNotes.md

 10. This saves storage space on host and transfer time on push/pull.
 11. A container is just a single read/write layer on top of image.
 12. docker image history and inspect commands can teach us.

+### All about image tags and pushing them to docker hub
+1. All about image tags.
+2. How to upload to docker hub?
+3. Image ID vs Tag.
+4. **Things that change the least should be kept at the start of the dockerfile and the things that change the most should be kept at the bottom of the dockerfile.**
+5.